oaxiom/te_hic/README.md

 te_hic is designed to assist in the analysis of TEs in HiC data.

-It differs from most analysis software as it considers multiple mapped reads and does not delete repeat regions from the genome.
+It differs from most HiC analysis software as it considers multiple mapped reads and does not delete repeat regions from the genome.
 It is primarily targeted at the analysis of LINEs, SINEs, LTRs, DNA and retroposons (in human).
 The analysis pipeline excludes simple repeats, low complexity and satellites.
 (The last of these is potentially very interesting, but the genome annotations are not great for these, so we omit).

 ## How?